enrprz/ASL_handGesture-translator/README.md

 # ASL_handGesture-translator
-The ASL hand gesture translator is a HackUTD project with the intention to showcase a possible solution to long distance communication between deaf, and non-deaf individuals.
+The ASL hand gesture translator is a TAMUhack project with the intention to showcase a possible solution to long distance communication between deaf, and non-deaf individuals.